imgproxy/imgproxy/docs/generating_the_url_advanced.md

 Defines how imgproxy will resize the source image.
 Supported resizing types are:

 * `fit`: resizes the image while keeping aspect ratio to fit given size;
-* `fill`: resizes the image while keeping aspect ratio to fill given size and cropping projecting parts;
+* `fill`: resizes the image while keeping aspect ratio to fill given size and cropping projecting parts.
-* `crop`: crops the image to a given size.

 Default: `fit`